Florentino Luís: 2017–2019: Early years

-Born in Lisbon to Angolan parents, Florentino began playing futsal, with 8 years old at local club Tercena Futsal, before moving to football, after joining Real Massamá in 2009.
+Born in Lobito, Angola, Florentino began playing futsal, at the age of 8 at local club Tercena Futsal, before moving to football, after joining Real Massamá in 2009.
 The following year, he joined Benfica's youth system.
 On 11 September 2016, he made his professional debut with the club's reserve team as a substitute in a 2–1 home win over Académico de Viseu in LigaPro.
 During that season, Florentino played in the 2016–17 UEFA Youth League, in which he was a key part of Benfica reaching the final of the competition, which the club lost to Red Bull Salzburg 2–1 in the final and also won the 2017–18 Campeonato Nacional de Juniores.

 Following his promotion to Benfica's first team alongside three other Benfica B players on 1 February 2019, Florentino made his Primeira Liga debut as a 62nd-minute substitute in a 10–0 thrashing of Nacional on 10 February.
 Four days later, he made his European debut as Benfica beat Galatasaray 2–1 in the first leg of the UEFA Europa League round of 32, their first ever victory in Turkey.
 Florentino scored his first Primeira Liga goal in a 4–0 away win over Moreirense on 17 March 2019.
 He helped Benfica win their record 37th league title by making 11 appearances (8 starts), featuring in a 4–1 win over Santa Clara on the final day of the league campaign.
-Despite being a starter under Bruno Lage, following his sacking, with the appointment of Jorge Jesus, Florentino lost his place in the first team and after failling to impress the new coach in pre-season, he requested his coach to be sent on loan, in order to have more game time.
+Despite being a starter under Bruno Lage, following his sacking, with the appointment of Jorge Jesus, Florentino lost his place in the first team and after failing to impress the new coach in pre-season, he requested his coach to be sent on loan, in order to have more game time.

 2020–2022: Loans to Monaco and Getafe

 On 25 September 2020, he joined Monaco on a season-long loan deal for the 2020–21 season, for a reported fee of €1.5 million, with an option to buy of €30 million.
 He made his debut on 4 October, replacing Youssouf Fofana in the 45th minute in the 1–0 away lost to Brest in Ligue 1.
-Despite contracting COVID-19 during the season, Flornetino found limited minutes, only making two starts in eleven appearances, which saw Monaco finish third place in the league.
+Despite contracting COVID-19 during the season, Florentino found limited minutes, only making two starts in eleven appearances, which saw Monaco finish third place in the league.

 On 31 August 2021, Florentino joined La Liga side Getafe on a season-long loan deal for a €500,000 with the Spanish club having an option to buy for €10 million.
 He made his debut for the club on 18 September, replacing Juan Iglesias in the 46th minute in the 3–0 lost to Rayo Vallecano.
 Florentino initially became a starter, being the club's best performing midfielder, but following the appointment of Quique Sánchez Flores, he eventually lost his place in the team, and was linked with a potential return to Benfica in January, before making a total of 24 appearances, including 8 starts, as Getafe nearly avoided relegation.